 A MOTHER from Lerwick who assaulted a boy in revenge for apparently bullying her son before mocking another child’s disability has been fined.

-Helen Flynn, of 55 Sandveien, admitted striking the 13 year old with her elbow outside a nearby address on 18 April.
+The woman (Name and address removed under the right to be forgotten) admitted striking the 13 year old with her elbow outside a nearby address on 18 April.

-The 37 year old also admitted shouting, swearing, acting aggressively, uttering verbal abuse and threats of violence, specifically at an 11 year old in relation to his disability, at the same location.
+She also admitted shouting, swearing, acting aggressively, uttering verbal abuse and threats of violence, specifically at an 11 year old in relation to his disability, at the same location.

 She struck him before shouting and swearing at him.

-Flynn then turned on another boy, who has a limp as a result of having one hip smaller than the other.
+She then turned on another boy, who has a limp as a result of having one hip smaller than the other.

 She called him a “spastic” and mocked his condition, before parents and police were informed.